 If you put your subjectivity or personal opinions into your hypothesis or into your A/B tests, they will most likely fail.
 No matter if the test succeeds or fails, you must let it run through its entire course (at least 2 weeks) so that it reaches its statistical significance.
 Every test will give you valuable insights and help you plan your next tests better.

 Every A/B test should be done with the appropriate traffic to get accurate results.
 A general rule of thumb says that you need at least 1.000 site visitors and 100 conversions per variant, but the more traffic you have, the better test results will be.
 Using lower traffic than required for A/B testing increases the chances of your campaign failing or producing inconclusive results.
+If you do not have sufficient traffic on a given page, consider testing on higher traffic pages first, or consolidating traffic from multiple pages to a single page to increase your sample size.
+You can use a sample size calculator to determine exactly how many visitors you need before starting your experiment.

 Based on your website traffic and goals, you need to run A/B tests for a certain length of time to achieve statistical significance.
 The general rule of thumb is at least 2 weeks, but it can be longer depending on your goals.
 Running a test for too long or too short a period can result in the test failing or producing wrong results.
 For example, because one variant of your appears to be winning after the first few days, that does not mean that you should call it off before and declare a winner.